 Professor Dowd’s first book, Women’s Work in Early Modern English Literature and Culture (Palgrave, 2009), won the Sara A. Whaley Book Award from the National Women’s Studies Association.
 Her most recent book, The Dynamics of Inheritance on the Shakespearean Stage (Cambridge, 2015) offers a new understanding of how the theater, England’s most vibrant cultural institution in the Renaissance, shaped attitudes about primogeniture, one of the country’s most longstanding economic systems.
 She has held fellowships from the Andrew W. Mellon Foundation, the Huntington Library, and the National Endowment for the Humanities (at the Newberry Library).
-Current projects include a book-length study, tentatively titled Shakespeare’s Working Words, on the poetics of labor in Shakespeare’s plays.

 Before coming to Alabama, Professor Dowd taught at the University of North Carolina at Greensboro and at Fordham University.